A five-digit number that the BBSM software generates for access to the Internet.

 quality of service.
 QoS usually refers to the prioritization of packets over a network.

 Remote Authentication Dial-In User Service.
 RADIUS is a client/server protocol and software that enables network access servers to communicate with a central server to authenticate dial-in users, authorize their access to the requested system or service, and send accounting information about their use of the requested system or service.

 The procedure by which a web server tells a web browser to obtain a certain requested page from a different location.

-A hardware device, such as a laptop or PC, used by an end user to access a BBSM server from the external network.
+A hardware device, such as a laptop or PC, through which an end user accesses a BBSM server from the external network.

 A BBSM web application used to display BBSM configuration and logged data.

 A BBSM user who has read-only access to the Reports web applications.
 This user has more access permissions than an end user but fewer access permissions than an Operator.
 A Reports user has access to the information for only one site.